pingcap/blog/2017-05-23-perconalive17.md

 * Open source, of course.

-During the first section, I’ll talk about the technical overview of TiDB and TiKV project, including the storage layer, a brief walk through our distributed sql engine, and some tools for community users to migrate from MySQL to TiDB and vice versa.
-Secondly, I’ll introduce some real world cases and benchmarks.
+During the first section, I'll talk about the technical overview of TiDB and TiKV project, including the storage layer, a brief walk through our distributed sql engine, and some tools for community users to migrate from MySQL to TiDB and vice versa.
+Secondly, I'll introduce some real world cases and benchmarks.
 We got several users in China, which have already used TiDB in production for over 3 months.
-And in the end, I’ll do a quick demo of setting up a TiDB-cluster and have some queries on it.
+And in the end, I'll do a quick demo of setting up a TiDB-cluster and have some queries on it.

 ## <span id="architecture">Architecture</span>